silentdiverchris/Jiminy/README.md

 The CSS is completely in-line and the icons are SVGs which are read in on startup, included in the file as HTML statements and customised for their base size and colour at output generation time.

-There is a small amount of JavaScript which allows the 'Hide' button to move items to the 'Hidden Items' tab.
-If JavaScript is disabled, that's the only thing that will be broken.
+There is a small amount of JavaScript which makes the buttons work, if JavaScript is disabled, the buttons will be disabled.

 ```
 "HtmlSettings": {